A-Tamang/LDE-MODULUS/README.md

              To use, simply run the run the program on PythonIDLE (as it has a larger screen for text to show up) and follow the instructions.

+Updates:

+             V.1.0 - LDE section is complete (not fully tested), Modulus section is 90% complete V.1.1 - Modulo reduction function added

 Future Updates:

+              i) Ferverously test to find errors
-              i) Show "particular solutions" as well as complete solutions ii) Be able to accept negative Modulo (currently not integrated) iii) Make modulo calculations more efficient by simplying before evaluating via EEA Algorithm iv) Make into webpage with a clean interface
+             ii) Show "particular solutions" as well as complete solutions iii) Be able to accept negative Modulo (currently not integrated) iv) Make into webpage with a clean interface
               v) Seperate into clear-cut modules for future usage